gramineproject/gramine/Documentation/devel/encfiles.rst

   he has opened an old (but authenticated) version of a file.
 In other words, Gramine does not guarantee the freshness of user data in the file after this file was closed.
-Note that while the file is opened, the rollback/replay attack is prevented (by comparing the root MHT hashes).
+Note that while the file is opened, the rollback/replay attack is prevented (by always keeping the root hash of a Merkle tree over the file in trusted enclave memory and checking the consistency during accesses, see more details below).
 - **Side-channel attacks**.
-Some seemingly-insignificant information, such as file name, file size, access time, access patterns (e.g., which blocks are read/written), etc. is not protected.
-This information could be used by sophisticated attackers to gain sensitive information.
+Some file metadata, such as file name, file size, access time, access patterns (e.g., which blocks are read/written), etc. is not confidentiality-protected.
+This could be used by attackers to gain sensitive information.

 .. note ::
    There is an effort to improve rollback/replay attack protection in Gramine.